-Origin of Fenianfrom plural of Irish Gaelic Fiann, the old militia of Ireland, after Finn, Fionn, hero of Irish tradition: assoc. with OIr fēne, inhabitant of Ireland
+Origin of Fenianfrom plural of Irish Gaelic Fiann, the old militia of Ireland, after Finn, Fionn, hero of Irish tradition: associated, association with Old Irish f?ne, inhabitant of Ireland

 - A member of a secret revolutionary organization in the United States and Ireland in the mid-19th century, dedicated to the overthrow of British rule in Ireland.

 Origin of FenianFrom alteration ( influenced by féne body of freemen under early Irish law ) of Irish Gaelic fianna bands of young warriors from Old Irish fíanna pl. of fían